Agile-and-Adaptive-Robotics/Quadruped_Locomotion_Control/README.md

 * $I_{ion}$ = $\sum_j [Gj * m_{inf,j}^{P_m} * h_j^{P_h} * (E_j - U)]$

 Decreasing the membrane capacitance also seems to simply increase the amplitude of oscillations, as well as increasing (tau_max), which for some reason changes non-spiking neuron behavior.

+## Neuron Parameter Adjustments

+This work will use a dictionary, created in the main file of the simulation code, to store neuron parameters.
+This is because I want to be able to edit the neuron parameters with the other simulation parameters, but package them neatly for their long journey to the SNS compilation in [sns_network_model.py](Python/sns_network_model.py)

 #### *Troubleshooting: Serial Paths*